In California, to charge over $500 for Residential and Commercial painting services you have to have a Painting License.

 - Selecting tools, equipment, and materials

-- Selecting paint and stain colors
+- Selecting paint, stain, and finish colors and

 - Reading blueprints and specifications

-- Calculating job costs
+- Estimating job costs for materials,

 2. Environmental Safety